 by Toni Morrison

 Toni Morrison made the third shot.
-Always make people feel endless sweet sad.
+Always make people feel endless sweet and sad.
 Look for the most human part in madness, cruelty, irrationality, and even inhumanity.
 Think of Byatt’s comment: reality can be cruel and absurd, but the writer can have love and human understanding.

 White people believed that whatever the manners, under every dark skin was a jungle.
 Swift unnavigable waters swinging screaming baboons, sleeping snakes, red gums ready for their sweet white blood.
 In a way, he thought, they were right.

 The more colored people spent their strength convincing how gentle they were, how clever and loving, how human, the more they used themselves up to persuade whites of something Negros believed could not be questioned, the deeper and more tangled the jungle grew inside.